vmadman/core-microservices/README.md

 Microservice libs for the Core Node.js Framework.

-This is a work in progress.
+This is a work in progress...